-Clearly, touchdowns – worth 60 yards in standard leagues and/or six catches in PPR leagues – are extremely valuable in fantasy football, but touchdowns are also rare events, mostly random, and extremely hard to predict.
+Clearly, touchdowns – worth 60 yards or six catches – are extremely valuable in fantasy football, but touchdowns are also rare events, mostly random, and extremely hard to predict.
 At each position, touchdowns were far less sticky (showing a much lower correlation year-over-year) than targets, receptions, carries, or yards.
 We also know that players who ranked highly in touchdowns in one year tend to regress closer to the mean in the following season.

-Over the past decade, there are 143 instances of a flex-eligible player recording 10 or more touchdowns in a single season and playing in the following season.
-Of those instances, only 11% saw an increase in touchdowns the following year, and, on average, each player lost about 5.3 touchdowns from their prior-season total.
+Over the past decade, there have been 135 instances of a flex-eligible player recording 10 or more touchdowns in a single season.
+Of those instances, only 11% saw an increase in touchdowns the following season, and, on average, each player lost about 5.3 touchdowns from their prior-season total.

 So, we know touchdowns are extremely important for fantasy football but extremely difficult to predict.
 And because so many people just draft off of last year’s results, we know it’s valuable to pinpoint looming touchdown regression candidates for fantasy.
 But what’s the best method for evaluating this?